samiksha-bodkhe-2005/project_2/README.md

 # newproject
-this is a new project which is created first into local system and the push into github
+this is a new project which is created first into local system and the push into github.